Texas Football Wood Lockers: Complete Program Guide

 How many lockers does a Texas 6A football program need?

 Plan for your full roster plus coaching staff.
 Most large 6A programs have 80–120 player lockers plus 8–15 lockers for coaching staff.
-Always build for your largest realistic roster size—retrofitting is more expensive than planning correctly from the start.
+Always build for your largest realistic roster size.
+Retrofitting is more expensive than planning correctly from the start.

 Conclusion